alttch/eva3/doc/items.rst

   about state only, 0 - disable all event notifications.

 * **status_labels**  "labels" used to display the unit statuses by the interfaces.
-Labels may be changed via :doc:`/uc/uc_api` or :doc:`eva uc</cli>`, in the following way: status:number = label, e.g.
+Labels can be changed via :doc:`/uc/uc_api` or :doc:`eva uc</cli>`, in the following way: status:number = label, e.g.
   "status:0" = "stop".
 By default the unit has labels "status:0" = "OFF",
   "status:1" = "ON".
 Status labels can be used as **status** param to execute